 During his time in London, Andrew had a spell as LA Consultant Adviser for school self-evaluation, whilst at the same time working with the DfE on their New Relationship With Schools programme, exploring ways of simplifying accountability (it didn't work).
 Andrew was also Treasurer of his NAHT branch, responsible amongst other things for organising their annual Headteacher conference at the Excel Arena, London Docklands.

 Having led the school to outstanding (to modest national acclaim), Andrew and his young family moved to rural Shropshire.
-His new school (just outside Birmingham) went from special measures to outstanding in exactly one thousand days, and was a finalist for TES School of the Year.
-As the LA’s first primary school to convert to an academy in 2012, Andrew lost no time in building it into a flagship primary-only multi-academy trust, SCITT, social enterprise and sponsor (again, to national acclaim).
-As its founder CEO, this remains an achievement he will always be immensely proud of.
+His new school (just outside Birmingham) went from special measures to outstanding in exactly one thousand days, and was a finalist for the prestigious TES School of the Year Awards.
+As the LA’s first primary school to convert to an academy in 2012, Andrew lost no time in building it into a flagship primary-only multi-academy trust, award-winning social enterprise and DfE sponsor (again, to national acclaim).
+As chief exec, Andrew also established a successful MAT-based SCITT that delivered School-Centred Initial Teacher Training, awarding QTS and a PGCE at Masters level for dozens of new teachers.
+As a founder trust CEO, this remains an achievement he will always be immensely proud of.

-Andrew also became a National Leader of Education and Ofsted inspector, taking part in over 50 inspections.
-As CEO, he was awarded Fellowship of the Royal Society for Arts (FRSA) as well as Membership of the Institute of Directors (MIoD).
+Andrew has served as a Chair of Governors of a small rural village school, a trustee of the MAT it eventually joined (in Shropshire), a National Leader of Education and Ofsted inspector.
+In 2023 he will be part of the NEU's 'expert panel' chaired by Lord Jim Knight, tasked with the job of creating an intelligent alternative to Ofsted.
+As CEO, Andrew was awarded Fellowship of the Royal Society for Arts (FRSA) as well as Membership of the Institute of Directors (MIoD).
 Andrew was also a Registered Lecturer at the University of Birmingham and is a founding member of the Chartered College of Teaching (MCCT).
-For several years, Andrew chaired a regional Arts Council strategic advisory body, part of the University of Wolverhampton, responsible for the arts offer across the West Midlands..
+For several years, Andrew chaired a regional Arts Council strategic advisory body, part of the University of Wolverhampton, responsible for the arts offer across the West Midlands.

-Andrew has written a number of articles for the Times Education Supplement (TES) and Guardian and has often appeared on Radio 2, 4 and 5 to commentate on educational matters.
+Andrew has written a number of articles for the Times Education Supplement (TES) and Guardian, and more recently a research article in the Chartered College's Impact.
 Andrew is the author of The Art of Standing Out, and has contributed to several other bestselling leadership and education books.
+His new book, The Authentic Leader is out now from Bloomsbury (October 2022).

-Andrew now brings all this experience to Makana Leadership, a company that he hopes will continue to make a difference to people’s lives.
+Andrew now brings all this experience to Makana Leadership in the hope that he will continue to make a difference to people’s lives.